Who works at bikes@vienna?

 Daniel began working at Revolution Cycles in Clarendon in the Summer of 2008 after graduating high school.
 He quickly discovered a knack for all things mechanical especially when it comes to bicycle repair.
 After spending a year at college in Montana, he returned after discovering that engineering was not the right path, and continued to work as a mechanic and bike assembler at other local shops including Spokes Etc. and Revolution Cycles.
 In 2010, he discovered Bikes@Vienna and applied for a job.
 Daniel stepped up as head mechanic when Tim took over the business.
 Very well versed in all manner of bike technology; he has an innate knack for troubleshooting that means your bike is in good hands when it comes in for service.

-Sales, Service and Social Media
+Service Manager and Social Media

 Beth joined our shop on Christmas Eve in 2018 and has very quickly become immersed in our unique shop culture.
 She has an English degree from G.M.U.
 Her original plan was to become a librarian until she discovered her passion for bike mechanics.
 Now she will be a well-read bicycle mechanic.
 Beth has done work with the bicycle community, such as running the after school bike mechanic program at Herndon Middle School.
 After she graduates in May 2020, she plans on continuing her work at this program, as well as her work at Bikes@Vienna.
 Beth is an avid bicycle commuter and rides her 2017 All-City Macho Man equipped with Carradice bags full of books to Vienna, Reston, and downtown Fairfax.
 She also bikepacks on her Surly Troll and travels around on her 2003 resto-mod Brompton.
 Beth enjoys riding the local singletrack such as the C.C.T. and Lake Fairfax.
 If you have any bikepacking questions, she is the lady to talk to!
 Be warned though!
 She loves to info-dump!